INTRODUCTION

 A popup modal will appear with a few fields to fill in order to define your Spending Pattern.

 First, select the Industry Set that you would like to use.
-Note that if you are subscribed to multiple sets such as the US, International, or Canada Provincial, you will be able to select any of those Industry Sets.
+Note that if you are subscribed to multiple sets such as the U.S., International, or Canada Provincial, you will be able to select any of those Industry Sets.

 After making your selections, click the continue button to start editing the Spending Pattern.